 DADU Builders in Seattle — How to Find the Right Contractor

-If you’ve been searching for a DADU builder in Seattle, you already know how confusing the landscape is.
-Half the results are contractor directories where nobody has actually built a detached accessory dwelling unit in the city.
-The other half are individual contractor websites that are basically digital brochures with no useful information.
-I’ve spent the last several years working on residential renovation and infill projects across the Puget Sound region, and DADUs specifically have become a dominant part of the conversation in every neighborhood from Beacon Hill to Crown Hill.
-This guide exists because I couldn’t find a single useful resource that explained what I actually needed to know before hiring someone — so I wrote it myself.
+DADU builder searches in Seattle have gotten complicated with all the garbage results flying around.
+Half of what you find are contractor directories full of companies that have never touched a detached accessory dwelling unit inside city limits.
+The other half are contractor websites — basically digital brochures dressed up with stock photos and zero useful information.
+As someone who spent several years grinding through residential renovation and infill projects across the Puget Sound region, I learned everything there is to know about why DADUs specifically keep dominating conversations in neighborhoods from Beacon Hill to Crown Hill.
+This guide exists because I couldn’t find a single useful resource before hiring someone — so I wrote it myself.

 What Is a DADU and Why Seattle Is Building Them

-DADU stands for Detached Accessory Dwelling Unit.
-It’s a freestanding residential structure built on the same lot as a primary home — not attached to the house, not a basement conversion (that’s an AADU, an attached accessory dwelling unit), but a completely separate building with its own entrance, kitchen, and bathroom.
-Think of it as a cottage, a backyard house, a carriage house.
-Seattle uses “DADU” specifically, and that terminology matters when you’re pulling permits or searching for contractors who actually know the local code.
+But what is a DADU?
+In essence, it’s a freestanding residential structure sitting on the same lot as a primary home.
+But it’s much more than that.
+It’s not attached to the house.
+It’s not a basement conversion — that’s an AADU, an attached accessory dwelling unit.
+A DADU is a completely separate building with its own entrance, kitchen, and bathroom.
+Think cottage.
+Backyard house.
+Carriage house.
+Seattle uses “DADU” specifically, and that terminology matters when you’re pulling permits or searching for contractors who actually know local code.

-Seattle started enabling DADUs in earnest after a series of zoning updates that accelerated significantly in 2019 and 2020.
+Seattle started building DADUs in earnest after a series of zoning updates — the big ones hit in 2019 and 2020.
 The city removed owner-occupancy requirements, eliminated off-street parking mandates for new ADUs, and — critically — allowed one AADU and one DADU on a single-family lot simultaneously.
-That last change was a big deal.
-It meant a homeowner on a standard 5,000-square-foot Seattle lot could theoretically house three separate households: the main house, a basement apartment, and a backyard DADU.
+That last change was enormous.
+A homeowner on a standard 5,000-square-foot Seattle lot could theoretically house three separate households: the main house, a basement apartment, and a backyard DADU.

 Why is Seattle building so many of them?
 A few reasons, and they’re all local.

 - Seattle’s median home price has made new construction prohibitively expensive for most families.
-A DADU offers a way to add housing density without tearing down a neighborhood’s existing character.
+A DADU adds housing density without gutting a neighborhood’s existing character.

 - The city faces a documented housing shortage.
-DADUs are a gentle-density solution that fits within the existing single-family zoning framework.
+DADUs are a gentle-density solution that fits within the existing single-family zoning framework — no rezoning required.

 - Rental income.
-A well-built 400-square-foot DADU in a neighborhood like Fremont or Columbia City can rent for $1,600 to $2,200 per month, helping homeowners offset mortgage costs.
+A well-built 400-square-foot DADU in Fremont or Columbia City can rent for $1,600 to $2,200 per month.
+That offsets a lot of mortgage.

 - Multi-generational living.
-Plenty of the DADU projects I’ve seen are built for aging parents or adult kids who need proximity but not shared walls.
+Plenty of DADU projects I’ve seen are built for aging parents or adult kids who need proximity but definitely not shared walls.

-The zoning flexibility Seattle now offers is genuinely unusual compared to most U.S. cities.
-That makes Seattle contractors with DADU-specific experience more valuable — and harder to vet if you don’t know what to look for.
+That’s what makes DADUs endearing to us Seattle homeowners — they solve three completely different problems at once.
+The zoning flexibility Seattle now offers is genuinely unusual compared to most U.S. cities, which makes experienced DADU contractors harder to vet if you don’t know what you’re looking for.

 What to Look For in a DADU Builder

 Probably should have opened with this section, honestly.
-Because most people start Googling costs before they’ve figured out who they want to hire, and that’s exactly backwards.
+Most people start Googling costs before they’ve figured out who they want to hire — and that’s exactly backwards.

 Seattle Permitting Experience — Specifically

-The single most important qualification for a DADU builder in Seattle is direct experience pulling permits through Seattle’s Department of Construction and Inspections, commonly called SDCI.
+The single most important qualification for a DADU builder in Seattle is direct experience pulling permits through Seattle’s Department of Construction and Inspections — SDCI.
 Not King County.
 Not Bellevue or Kirkland.
-SDCI has its own workflows, its own quirks, and its own staff reviewers who have specific expectations about how permit packages are assembled and submitted.
+SDCI has its own workflows, its own quirks, and its own staff reviewers with specific expectations about how permit packages get assembled and submitted.

-I made the mistake early on of hiring a contractor with a strong portfolio who had built extensively in unincorporated King County but had never navigated SDCI.
+Don’t make my mistake.
+I hired a contractor early on — strong portfolio, genuinely impressive work — but he’d built exclusively in unincorporated King County and had never navigated SDCI once.
 The permit took four months longer than expected.
-That delay cost real money — the client was paying rent elsewhere while the project dragged on.
+That delay cost real money.
+The client was paying rent somewhere else while the project crawled along.
 Ask every contractor you interview this exact question: “How many DADU permits have you pulled through SDCI in the last two years?”
-If they can’t give you a specific number with project details, keep looking.
+No specific number with project details?
+Keep looking.

 Design-Build vs. Architect-Separate

-You have two main paths.
-In a design-build arrangement, the contractor’s firm handles both the architectural design and the construction under one contract.
-In an architect-separate arrangement, you hire an architect independently to produce plans, then put those plans out to bid with general contractors.
+You have two main paths here.
+Design-build means the contractor’s firm handles both architectural design and construction under one contract.
+Architect-separate means you hire an architect independently to produce plans, then put those plans out to bid with general contractors.

-Design-build is faster and involves fewer coordination problems.
-The person drawing the plans knows exactly how the builder works, which means fewer change orders when something in the field doesn’t match the drawings.
-The tradeoff is less design flexibility — you’re working within the builder’s preferred systems and finishes.
+Design-build is faster and involves fewer coordination headaches.
+The person drawing the plans knows exactly how the builder works — fewer change orders when something in the field doesn’t match the drawings.
+The tradeoff is less design flexibility.
+You’re working within the builder’s preferred systems and finishes.

-Architect-separate gives you more control and potentially more creative latitude.
-It also means you’re managing two relationships simultaneously, and if the architect produces plans that are difficult to build efficiently, your construction costs go up.
-For a standard 400- to 500-square-foot DADU, design-build usually makes more practical sense unless you have specific aesthetic goals that require a dedicated design professional.
+Architect-separate gives you more control and creative latitude.
+It also means managing two relationships simultaneously.
+If the architect produces plans that are inefficient to build, construction costs climb.
+For a standard 400- to 500-square-foot DADU, design-build usually makes more practical sense — unless you have specific aesthetic goals that genuinely require a dedicated design professional.

 Portfolio Questions Worth Asking

-Ask to see completed DADUs, not renderings or projects under construction.
-Ask for addresses so you can do a drive-by.
-Seattle DADU permits are public record through SDCI’s online portal — you can verify that a contractor actually pulled and closed the permits they claim.
+Ask to see completed DADUs — not renderings, not projects mid-framing.
+Ask for addresses so you can do an actual drive-by.
+Seattle DADU permits are public record through SDCI’s online portal, so you can verify that a contractor pulled and closed the permits they claim.

 - What was the permit-to-certificate-of-occupancy timeline on your last three DADU projects?

 - Have you built on lots with significant slope?
-(Relevant in Seattle neighborhoods like Magnolia or Queen Anne.)
+(Relevant in neighborhoods like Magnolia or Queen Anne, where flat lots are basically a myth.)

 - Do you handle utility connections — water, sewer, electrical — or do you subcontract that work?